Marcus-Friis/aml-mini-project/README.md

 python train.py
 ```
 This script can be modified to change hyperparameters, models, data etc.
 We use ml-flow for tracking experiment results.
-As such, an ml-flow server must be hosted for the script to execute correctly.
+As such, a ml-flow tracking server must be hosted for the script to execute correctly.
 We hosted it on a local host with the command

 ```
 mlflow ui